GetStream/stream-chat-swift/Documentation.docc/Documentation.md

 * [iOS/Swift Chat Tutorial](https://getstream.io/tutorials/ios-chat/): Learn how to use the SDK by following our simple tutorial.
 * [Register](https://getstream.io/chat/trial/): Register to get an API key for Stream Chat.
-* [Installation](https://getstream.io/chat/docs/sdk/ios/basics/integration): Learn more about how to install the SDK using CocoaPods, SPM or Carthage.
+* [Installation](https://getstream.io/chat/docs/sdk/ios/basics/integration): Learn more about how to install the SDK using SPM or CocoaPods.
   * Do you want to use Module Stable XCFrameworks?
 [Check this out](https://getstream.io/chat/docs/sdk/ios/basics/integration#xcframeworks)
 * [Documentation](https://getstream.io/chat/docs/sdk/ios/): An extensive documentation is available to help with you integration.
 * [SwiftUI](https://github.com/GetStream/stream-chat-swiftui): Check our SwiftUI SDK if you are developing with SwiftUI.